 - Other patients will be booked in to the department and will receive an initial assessment which includes some basic questions about what has happened, and many patients will have a set of observations recorded.

 - Some patients will have some preliminary investigations and treatments arranged from their initial assessment.
 This may include blood tests, ECG’s, X-rays and pain relief.

 - Each patient is given a triage category which identifies the priority order in which patients are seen.
 The more seriously unwell the patient is the sooner they will be seen by a doctor.

 - Some patients will be advised that their complaint will be more appropriately dealt with by a GP and will be advised how to access a GP appointment.

-- Patients will then wait to see a doctor or ENP who will ask some more detailed questions about the current problem and their medical history.
-The doctor or ENP will then examine the patient and aim to make a diagnosis and provide treatment or advice.
+- Patients will then wait to see a doctor, Advanced Clinical Practitioners (ACP) or Emergency Nurse Practitioner (ENP) who will ask some more detailed questions about the current problem and their medical history.
+They will then examine the patient and aim to make a diagnosis and provide treatment or advice.
 They may need to do some additional tests.

 - For some patients it will be necessary to stay in hospital and a bed will be arranged on a suitable ward.
 A few patients may need to transfer to another hospital if they require more specialised care.
 Most patients will be discharged from the emergency department and will be advised of any appropriate follow up arrangements.